Wat Huay Pla Kang, the Temple of Mercy

 The Temple of Mercy: introduction

 Wat Huay Pla Kang (วัดห้วยปลากั้ง) is in Chiang Rai, north of the Kok River.
 It is easy to find as the immense statue of Kuan Im, the Goddess of Mercy, dominates the landscape.
+It is one of my favorite temples in Chiang Rai because it is a center of social welfare.

 The story goes that there was an old temple at this location.
 A monk, called Phop Chok Tissuwaso, chose this place and founded a new temple.
 He constructed the first building in 2007.
 This is the 49-meter high Phop Chok Dhamma Chedi.
 The design of this pagoda shows influences from Thailand, China, and Europe.
 It’s a building unlike any other in Chiang Rai.